narodr/narodr.github.io/README.md

-Source code of my personal website.
+Source code for my personal website.

-It uses [Zola](https://github.com/getzola/zola) as static site generator and my fork of the theme [serene](https://github.com/isunjn/serene).
+It uses [Zola](https://github.com/getzola/zola) as a static site generator and my fork of the [Serene](https://github.com/isunjn/serene) theme.